 Daily Assignments: Regular attendance and participation is expected from all students.
-This includes Check for Understanding reviews in each Module and any group activities assigned throughout the semester.
+This includes all group activities assigned throughout the semester.

-Writing Assignments: Students will complete one writing assignment for each course Module.
-These vary from analysis of information in the Modules to primary source analyses.
+Writing Assignments: Students will complete a variety of writing assignments throughout the course as listed in the Course Schedule.
 For 1302, primary sources include documents, art work, music, literature, and film.
-The goal is to describe the historical significance of the source within the context of the given time period.
+The goal is to describe the historical significance of the sources within the context of the given time period.

 Reading Quizzes: Students will have five quizzes in Blackboard throughout the semester over the assigned readings in OpenStax U.S. History.
-Quizzes will consist of 10 to 15 questions.
 All quizzes are open-book (you can use your textbook and notes), and are timed.
 You may take the quiz up to two times.
 Only the highest score is recorded.
-You can drop your lowest quiz grade for the semester.

 Course Exams: Students will have four exams in Blackboard throughout the semester over the assigned readings and lectures.
-Exams will consist of 15 multiple choice questions and two essays.
+Exams will consist of two essays.
 You have only one chance to take an exam, so be prepared.
+The final exam will consist of three to four essay questions.